PostHog/posthog.com/contents/docs/cdp/property-filter.md

 ## Installation

 1. Log in to your PostHog instance
 2. Click "[Data pipeline](https://us.posthog.com/apps)" in the left sidebar
 3. Search for 'Property Filter' press 'Install'
-4. Configure the by connector by following the onscreen instructions.
+4. Configure the by transformation by following the onscreen instructions.

-It's important to note that this connector effectively removes information from PostHog events by setting properties to `null`.
-Apps on PostHog run in sequence, so it usually makes sense to place this connector at the _end_ of a sequence.
+> **Note:** This transformation effectively removes information from PostHog events by setting properties to `null`.
+Apps on PostHog run in sequence, so it usually makes sense to place this transformation at the _end_ of a sequence.

 Note: If you are filtering `$ip`, `event.ip` will also be set to null.

 ## Does this filter properties for retrospective events?

-No. The Property Filter connector will only work on events ingested _after_ it was enabled.
+No. The Property Filter transformation will only work on events ingested _after_ it was enabled.

 ## Configuration